Skip Navigation and Go To Content

 PROCEDURE

 Scientific Review: Initial proposals and subsequent substantive amendments to approved research must undergo scientific review.
 This requirement may be met by scientific review by the departmental committee or scientific review conducted by appropriately qualified IRB members as part of the IRB review process.
-The IRB may rely on outside experts to provide an evaluation of scientific merit
+The IRB may rely on outside experts to provide an evaluation of scientific merit.

 • A statement that the DoD or a DoD organization is funding the study.